P7h/StormTweetsSentimentAnalysis/README.md

 ----------

 ## Introduction
 This repository contains an application which is built to demonstrate as an example of Storm distributed framework by performing sentiment analysis of tweets originating from U.S. in real-time.
+This Topology retrieves tweets originating from US and computes the sentiment scores of States [based on tweets] continuously i.e. till the time the topology is killed.
+User has to explicitly kill the topology for exiting the application.

-[Storm](http://storm-project.net) is a free and open source distributed realtime computation system, developed at BackType by Nathan Marz and team.
+[Storm](http://storm-project.net) is a free and open source distributed real-time computation system, developed at BackType by Nathan Marz and team.
 It has been open sourced by Twitter [post BackType acquisition] in August, 2011.<br>
-This application has been developed and tested with Storm v0.8.2 on CentOS.
+This application has been developed and tested with Storm v0.8.2 [on Windows 7 in local mode].
 Application may or may not work with earlier or later versions than Storm v0.8.2.<br>

 This application has been tested in:<br>